-Garden is constructed and maintained by Sikkim's tourism department.
-Mainly constituting rocks, gardens, pools, zig zag foot paths and various recreational amenities like swimming pools, viewpoints and cafeterias.
+The Garden is constructed and maintained by Sikkim's tourism department.
+Mainly constituting rocks, gardens, pools, zig-zag footpaths, and various recreational amenities like swimming pools, viewpoints, and cafeterias.
 Considered as one of the most popular picnic spots it is visited by people from various communities and schools every day.

 Situated at a distance of 25 km from Pelling, the Kanchenjunga Falls is a perennial waterfall and takes about an hour to reach.
-There are small steps which lead to the base of the water fall.
+There are small steps that lead to the base of the waterfall.

-Motor and Bicycle are the two transport facility provided for the tourist.
-Some places are so nearby that tourist can take a walk and reach the place.
+Motor and Bicycle are the two transport facilities provided for the tourist.
+Some places are so nearby that tourists can take a walk and reach the place.

-Handicrafts, Local Jewllery, Woolen Garments and Bamboo products
+Handicrafts, Local Jewelry, Woolen Garments, and Bamboo products

 Best time to visit: